-For funding under the GCWood program, eligible costs (as listed below) can only be incurred after the date on which the contribution agreement is executed by both parties.
-Costs are considered "incurred" as they become payable to the goods/service provider.
+Eligible costs (as listed below) can only be incurred after the date on which the contribution agreement is executed by both parties.
+Costs are considered "incurred" as they become payable to the good/service provider.
+Until a contribution agreement is signed by both parties, no commitment or obligation exists on the part of NRCan to make a financial contribution to any proposed project.

-2 Note: The cost of wood products used to construct the building cannot be claimed and will not constitute an eligible expenditure.
+2 Note: The cost of wood products used to construct the bridge cannot be claimed and will not constitute an eligible expenditure